 - Develop better ideas with an open mind

 - Gain knowledge of the product being built at an atomic level

 Any stage of the design process, even post the product release is scrutinized for any improvements.
-Iterative design process is of great help in such scenario.
+The iterative design process is of great help in such a scenario.
 It's important to keep in mind, though, that iterative design will be more cost-effective the earlier it is used in a product's lifespan.

 Why?
 It's because designing a prototype for testing is nearly always cheaper and simpler than developing a system or product first.
 Then you can make changes based on user feedback.
 There is a ton of low-cost tools available on the market that enable you to design interactive prototypes for web and mobile apps.